Water pollution from a single source such as a pipe or a drain.

 What is radioactive waste and need for long term storage of waste?

-The most used fuel in the United States (for all applications).
+The most used fuel in the United States for ENERGY production?

-This, also known as acid rock drainage, occurs when sulfide minerals are exposed to air and water.
+This, also known as acid rock drainage, occurs when some minerals from rocks are exposed to air and water.

 This 1930s disaster involved drought and then famine.

-Pollution from diffuse sources, not easily traced to a single origin
+Pollution from diverse sources, not easily traced to a single origin

 What is Non point-source pollution?